 - Privately-held real estate company

-Corporate restructuring of complex organizational structure including admission of an additional partner, and the buyout of company’s investors in a myriad of partnerships, limited liability companies and corporate general partners/managers
+Nutter advised a privately-held real estate company in a corporate restructuring of a complex organizational structure, including admission of an additional partner and the buyout of the company’s investors in a myriad of partnerships, limited liability companies, and corporate general partners/managers

 - Family-owned distributor

-Roll-up strategy; numerous acquisitions in same vertical space throughout the Northeast
+Nutter advised a family-owned distributor on a roll-up strategy and numerous acquisitions in the same vertical space throughout the Northeast.

 - Leading automobile dealership

-Acquisition of 14 dealerships and related real estate throughout New England
+Nutter represented a leading automotive dealership in the acquisition of 14 dealerships and related real estate throughout New England.

 - Privately-held international manufacturing company